viveksingh98/ABCTechnologies/README.md

 # Prerequisites
 1. Global tool configuration is done
-1. All the necessary Jenkins plugins are installed
+2. All the necessary Jenkins plugins are installed
-1. Master-Slave node configuration is in place
+3. Master-Slave node configuration is in place
-1. All the necessary software like Git, Jenkins, Maven, Tomcat, Docker, Kubernetes, JDK, Ansible, Eclipse, Prometheus and Grafana are installed properly.
+4. All the necessary software like Git, Jenkins, Maven, Tomcat, Docker, Kubernetes, JDK, Ansible, Eclipse, Prometheus and Grafana are installed properly.

-**Screenshots:**

 # Repository URL